Rohitsaw6207/Weather/README.md

 ## 🚀 How to Use

-1️⃣ Open the live demo link: [https://rohitsaw6207.github.io/Weather/](https://rohitsaw6207.github.io/Weather/)
+1️⃣ Open the live demo: [https://rohitsaw6207.github.io/Weather/](https://rohitsaw6207.github.io/Weather/)
 2️⃣ Enter the name of any city in the search box
 3️⃣ View live weather details instantly